Pallavi-S-02/Personal-Chatbot-For-Pallavi/README.md

 This is a personalized chatbot specifically designed for Pallavi.
 It leverages the power of the Gemini Pro large language model (LLM) to deliver intelligent and engaging conversation experiences.

 ### Key Features:
-**<span style="font-weight: bold;">H</span>ello**, this is a sentence with the first letter bolded.
-**<span style="font-weight: 900;">H</span>ello**, this is a sentence with the first letter more boldly emphasized.
-**<span style="font-weight: 800;">H</span>ello**, this is a sentence with the first letter more boldly emphasized.

-**<span style="font-weight: 700;">H</span>ello**, this is a sentence with the first letter more boldly emphasized.

-<span style="font-weight: 800; text-shadow: 2px 2px 4px rgba(0,0,0,0.8);">H</span>ello, this is a sentence with the first letter more boldly emphasized.

-1. ## Personalization## : Tailored to Pallavi's preferences and interests, leading to more meaningful interactions.
+1. **Personalization** : Tailored to Pallavi's preferences and interests, leading to more meaningful interactions.
-2. Gemini Pro LLM: Employs the capabilities of a powerful LLM for comprehensive understanding and response generation.
+2. **Gemini Pro LLM**: Employs the capabilities of a powerful LLM for comprehensive understanding and response generation.
-3. LangChain Integration: Seamlessly integrates with LangChain for efficient and structured information retrieval.
+3. **LangChain Integration**: Seamlessly integrates with LangChain for efficient and structured information retrieval.
-4. Google Embeddings: Utilizes Google Embeddings to capture semantic relationships between words, enhancing the chatbot's ability to grasp context and intent.
+4. **Google Embeddings**: Utilizes Google Embeddings to capture semantic relationships between words, enhancing the chatbot's ability to grasp context and intent.
-5. ChromaDB Support: Leverages Chroma DB (an open-source vector store) for storing and retrieving vector embeddings.
+5. **ChromaDB Support**: Leverages Chroma DB (an open-source vector store) for storing and retrieving vector embeddings.
-6. BM25 RAG with Ensemble: Utilizes BM25 RAG with Ensemble, which boosts retrieval in question answering/summarization models.
+6. **BM25 RAG with Ensemble**: Utilizes BM25 RAG with Ensemble, which boosts retrieval in question answering/summarization models.
 It uses BM25 (keyword search) to find relevant documents, then optionally combines those results with retrievers based on document meaning (embeddings).
 This improves the chances of finding the best documents for the task.
-7. Web-Based Interface: Utilizes Streamlit for a user-friendly web interface.
+7. **Web-Based Interface**: Utilizes Streamlit for a user-friendly web interface.
-8. Streamlit Cloud Deployment: Deployed on Streamlit Cloud for seamless online access.
+8. **Streamlit Cloud Deployment**: Deployed on Streamlit Cloud for seamless online access.

 ### Live Demo:

 link - https://chat-with-pallavi.streamlit.app/

 ![image](https://github.com/Pallavi-S-02/Personal-Chatbot-For-Pallavi/assets/83487183/d2f7d3c2-377c-41b0-a6b2-89d7b868199f)